-Execution times with 87 unknown parameters (Table 1) are far greater than those with 4 unknown parameters (Table 2).
-It is shown that the execution time is directly proportional to the number of unknown parameters; this time increases when the number of unknown parameters increases.
+Table 2.
+Execution time (with parameter sensitivity test with 4 unknown parameters)

+Parameter Estimation for Simulation of Glycolysis Pathway by Using an Improved DE 355 algorithm.
 In Table 2 Nelder-Mead and DE are the two algorithms that required less execution time.
-However, the performance of Nelder-Mead decreases as the number of unknown parameters increases.
-DE is shown to have the least execution time even with a larger population size.
-Even though the process time required by DE is consistently short, the results generated by DE are almost similar with other estimation algorithms respectively (Figure 1).
-Thus, the proposed method of incorporating the parameter sensitivity test with DE solves the parameter estimation problems whereby the number of unknown parameters and the computational time are reduced, and the accuracy of the simulated model is improved.
+Unfortunately for Nelder-Mead as the number of unknown parameters increase, the execution time increases dramatically whereas this is not occurs in DE.
+DE is shown need a minimum execution time even with bigger population size.
+Even though the execution time of DE is short consistently, the result that generated by DE are almost similar with the other estimation algorithms respectively which shown in Figure 1.
+Thus, the proposed method of the incorporation of parameter sensitivity test and DE solves the parameter estimation problems which reduces the number of unknown parameters and the computational time and raises the accuracy of the simulated model with the actual model.

-5 Conclusion and Future Work
+4 Conclusion and Future Work

-In conclusion, DE is shown to outperform other estimation algorithms in this study but regrettably it may easily be trapped in local minima.
-Basically, the concentration will be on the global minima rather than the local minima.
-To evade being trapped in the local minima, large population for DE is required.
+In conclusion, DE is shown outperform than other stochastic optimization algorithms in this study but regrettably it may easily be captured in local minima.
+Basically, the concentration will be on global minima rather than local minima.
+To evade being captured in local minima, DE is required for large population.
 Wang and Chiou showed that DE needs larger population and more computational time in order to produce the optimal result [6].
-State observer which acts as an initiator for the starting point such as Kalman Filter can be implemented into the DE algorithm to improve its performance in the future.
-DE seems to be very sensitive to control parameters, e.g. population size, crossover constant and differentiation constant.
-Therefore, self adapting approach to these control parameters can be used to optimize the performance of the traditional as well as the proposed DE algorithm.
+State observer which acts as initiator for the starting point such as Kalman Filter can be implemented into the DE algorithm to improve its performance in the future.
+DE seems to be very sensitive to control parameters: population size, crossover constant and differentiation constant.
+Therefore self adapting approach to these control parameters can be used to optimize the performance of the traditional as well as the proposed DE algorithm.

 Acknowledgments.
 The work is financed by Institutional Scholarship MyPhd provided by the Ministry of Higher Education of Malaysia.
 We also would like to thank Universiti Teknologi Malaysia for supporting this research by UTM GUP research grant (Vot number: Q.J130000.7123.00H67).